GiovannyJTT/Smooth-Dragon/README.md

 # Smooth-Dragon

-WebGL project using ThreeJS, HTML5 and OOJS (object oriented javasctipt) for exploring several computer-graphics techniques: mesh creation, texture UVs mapping, lighting and shadows, bump mapping, surface smoothing, and User Interface (widgets).
+WebGL project using ThreeJS, HTML5 and OOJS (object oriented javasctipt) for exploring several computer-graphics techniques:

+* Mesh creation
+* Texture UVs mapping
+* Lighting and shadows
+* Bump mapping
+* Surface smoothing
+* User Interface (widgets)

 This WebGL app can be visualized in github pages because is a "front-end" only (all models have been converted to data structures and stored in JS files for loading quickly).